 In some appliances, the highest shelf position is marked on the cooking compartment with the grill symbol.

-When using shelf positions 1, 3, 4 and 5, always insert the accessory between the two guide bars for a shelf position.
+When using shelf positions 1 to 5, always insert the accessory between the two guide bars for the shelf position.

 Accessories can be pulled out approximately halfway without tipping.
-With the pull-out rails at level 2, you can pull the accessories out further.